 - In my rush, I grasped for anything I could use “off the shelf” to just get through the next few weeks.
 I had a lot of things planned, but again, without that classroom environment I wasn’t sure they would work or maintain interest.
 Thankfully, I did.

 - I wasn’t worried about guidelines that might be installed ‘ex post facto’.
 We had a ‘surprise inspection’ where we had to take a snapshot of our class meeting online.
 Luckily I had planned to be online with my group that day.
 I know a lot of people probably got caught with their pants down, though.

 A new path forward: I am going to change a few things to make the classes more dynamic.
 As I have no official guidelines yet, I will have to anticipate the university’s expectations for online instruction.
 I will also have to rethink how these classes can work.
 I imagine I am going to keep a limit on the face to face time, encourage more responsibility from my students and to coax them to work collaboratively a little more.

-I would also like to re-design my courses so that in the future, I can make use of the online systems in an efficient way that enhances in-class instruction.
-The ad-hoc nature of what we are using here in Mexico isn’t really online learning, so much as putting your course bits on line.
+I would also like to re-design my courses so that in the future, I can make use of the online systems efficiently that enhances in-class instruction.
+The ad-hoc nature of what we are using here in Mexico isn’t really online learning, so much as putting your course bits online.
 I think I would like to make the online experience as unique as its promised potential will allow.
 It can be done.